 Five miles south from Long Island, NY, across the Great South Bay, sits a small, unassuming paradise of sorts.
 A vacation spot to some, a residence to others, and host to numerous class field trips throughout the years, Fire Island remains one of those natural treasures that, once experienced, lingers in the memory like the face of a long lost friend.

-If you have fond memories of visiting Fire Island, perhaps on a school field trip in the 70s, we’d love to hear all of your memories in our comments section.
+If you have fond memories of visiting Fire Island, perhaps on a school field trip in the 70s, I’d love to hear all of your memories in our comments section.